schneems/ruby_javascript_data_viz/README.md

     <td><%= link_to "+", product_path(product, :product => {:price => product.price + 1}), :method => :put %></td>

 We are build a link to the update action and we are sending the price + 1 so when you click the link it will hit the update action, which will redirect you back to this page.
 You should see the value go up by one.
 You can click again and the value will go up again.
-This happens pretty fast, but there is still a noticible page refresh, let's change this to an asynchronous javascript request.
+This happens pretty fast, but there is still a noticeable page refresh, let's change this to an asynchronous javascript request.

 We'll take the same basic pattern, of hitting the update action to update the database, and then updating our view using javascript.
 To do this change this line: